elibroftw/blog.elijahlopez.ca/content/posts/economic-analysis-of-crypto-currency.md

 ### WIll it be Replaced by Alternatives?

-No. The network effect is incredible and when **constantly innovating**, the benefactor of the network effect is most likely to win out.
-So with that said, Ethereum is here to stay.
-That isn't to say that the alternatives will grow.
-As we talk about in the next chapter, if the crypto-currency is volatile and has a market cap in the billions, its blockchain can be seen as a bank and its token as a stock; they all can grow.
+The network effect is incredible and when **constantly innovating**, the benefactor of the network effect is most likely to win out. ~~So with that said, Ethereum is here to stay~~.
+Due to the downwards price pressue back-running is having, it's hard to say Ethereum will continue to gain popularity.
+Even if it fixes this one major problem, alternatives can still grow.
+As we talk about in the next chapter, [Fiat Banking System Versus Crypto Monetary System](#fiat-banking-system-versus-crypto-monetary-system), if a cryptocurrency is volatile and has a market cap in the billions, its blockchain can be seen as a bank and its token as a stock; **they can all grow**.

+### Ethereum's Back-Running Problem

+When I first wrote this article in 2024, I was unaware of how profound the problem of back-running was.
+Back-running is when users use a swap service and a  profit-seeking entity unrelated to the swap service, will detect the swap transaction in the mem pool, and buy the coin at the current ask price and then turn around and sells it to the original buyer at a higher price.
+Users are told to limit the _slippage_ (amount of market value willing to lose), but that still amounts to losing a few percentage points which can result in thousands of dollars for higher transactions.

+Why is this bad?
+Well you see unlike in the stock market, where high-frequency trading firms are rewarded in the same currency of their accounting books, for Ethereum back-running, revenue will be in cryptocurrency and will need to be sold to crystalize profits in order to reduce price volatility risk.
+Think about it for a second.
+You have an algorithm that earns crypto-currency on 99% of decisions it makes.
+You, as a business, understand that not only Ethereum's price, but all crypto-currencies at the moment, have price cycles, meaning that it is undetermined whether the price will stay flat or go up in the short-run!
+Therefore, to lock in profits and reduce the risk of the price going down, you liquidate any cryptocurrency money earned from this algorithm as soon as possible.
+To improve logistics, you may even make use of ETH/USD stable coin pairs with tight bid-ask spreads.
+It actually doesn't even matter if you also get back-run when liquidating because you only lose a percentage of revenue rather than a percentage of equity.
+Since algorithmic profit-seeking entities have an incentive to sell all Ethereum-related crypto-currencies, this puts a downwards pressure on the price of Ethereum.
+In other words, for Ethereum to maintain its upward movement, there has to be more demand (on a per $ basis) for Ethereum than crypto-currencies without swap mechanisms or loopholes that allow back-running.
+Put another way, if Bitcoin and Ethereum had the same market cap, Ethereum requires more buyer demand than Bitcoin to sustain its market cap since there are inherently more sellers wanting to offload Ethereum.
+This problem isn't inherent to Ethereum, I've just focused on Ethereum because of its popularity.

+Electronic front-running or simply back-running, actually stems from the stock market due to the stock exchanges all adopting a technology superiority mindset where firms get an advantage for being able to execute trades as fast as possible even though there is no significant material change millisecond to millisecond!
+In the existing stock market, there are multiple exchanges with markets to trade.
+If institutions send their trades to the "best" priced exchange, because they might eat up the entire bid or ask, the high-frequency trading firms or market makers will adjust their quotes on the other exchanges!
+You can read more about this in my [Financial Market and Security Trading course notes](/posts/university/bu-430) which also references condense notes of Flash Boys by Michael Lewis which was the ground breaking book informing market participants what HFTs were even doing.

-#### Cardano
+### Alternative 1: Cardano

 The main alternative I can think of is Cardano.
 It's argument is a modular architecture, but there is little focus on what the present implications and wins are over ethereum.
 It's like saying FreeBSD kernel is better than the Linux kernel because it's modular without mentioning most frameworks support Windows, Linux, and MacOS.
 It doesn't matter that FreeBSD's architecture is superior to Linux because Linux satisfies a significantly higher share of users.
 As history has shown us, there does exist an opportunity cost of developing software for platforms with less users.